 I was auditing what was showing up at the top for the search “most searched words” on google earlier today and was blown away that a posting by a website called herbeat.com was #1 with a list of 5 terms that are definitely NOT the “most searched words” on google, the internet or anywhere.

 It had ZERO reasoning or logic behind its’ list.
-It just talked about the 5 phrases as if it was obvious that these would be intuitively the most searched phrases online.
+It just talked about the 5 phrases as if it was obvious that these would be intuitively the most searched phrases online and if you search through google and look for seo experts in omaha you’ll have a list of the top seo’s to contact.
 In this day and age, there are just too many tools to effectively find the REAL LIST of Top Searches Online like we have, but it’s mind boggling that google would even give this site credit and the traffic it does NOT deserve.

 What are you thinking google?